 - 12 drops peppermint essential oil

-You can buy all of the ingredients you need for this project from my trusted affiliate, Mountain Rose Herbs.
+You can buy all of the ingredients you need for this project from Mountain Rose Herbs.

 Combine all of these ingredients in a glass measuring cup.

 Set the cup down into a pan containing a few inches of water.

 Gently heat the water until the shea butter and beeswax pastilles have melted.

 Remove from heat and add 12 drops of peppermint essential oil.

 Pour into lip balm tubes or slider tins or small 1/2 ounce tins.

 Cut out and affix to your lip balm tubes!

 Subscribe to Things to Make Thursdays and receive: